-Like many other speciality tools, the LMS was at one time standalone, clunky and expensive.
-However, in recent years there have been a number of options released that fit all manner of needs and budgets.
+Like many other specialty tools, the LMS was at one time standalone, clunky and expensive.
+However, there have been several options released in recent years that fit all manner of needs and budgets.
 One of the brightest and busiest areas of LMS development have come in the form of WordPress plugins.

-Today, we’ll introduce you to a variety of plugins that will take your standard WordPress install and transform it into an educational powerhouse.
-They offer features such as course building, eCommerce and testing – along with a number of other helpful tools.
+Today, we’ll introduce you to various plugins that will take your standard WordPress install and transform it into an educational powerhouse.
+They offer features such as course building, eCommerce, and testing – along with a number of other helpful tools.
 Some are free, some are commercial, but all can bring online learning to your website.

-One of the best known LMS plugins, LearnDash offers a high level of control over just about every aspect of your online courses.
-It includes a course builder that lets you easily create hierarchical lessons (each with their own set of topics) as well as flexible online testing.
-There’s also some eCommerce functionality built in, although the plugin is additionally compatible with WooCommerce.
+One of the best-known LMS plugins, LearnDash, offers a high level of control over just about every aspect of your online courses.
+It includes a course builder that lets you easily create hierarchical lessons (each with its own set of topics) as well as flexible online testing.
+There’s also some eCommerce functionality built-in, although the plugin is additionally compatible with WooCommerce.
 In addition, this commercial plugin offers a number of integrations with plugins ranging from membership (Paid Memberships Pro, MemberPress) to bbPress forums.

 LearnPress is a free plugin (with multiple Pro upgrade options) that can be used to build and sell online courses.
 Out of the box, it works with WooCommerce and BuddyPress to help you sell online and communicate with students.
-There are also a number of free add-ons that offer functions such as prerequisites, offline payments and import/export.
-Pro add-ons enable assignments, the awarding of certificates and support for a number of additional payment gateways.
+There are also several free add-ons that offer functions such as prerequisites, offline payments, and import/export.
+Pro add-ons enable assignments, the awarding of certificates, and support for many additional payment gateways.

 A free option with a number of commercially-available add-ons, LifterLMS offers the ability to build multimedia-rich courses.
 Courses can be single or multi-instructor, have prerequisites and quizzes.
 Students get their own dashboard to track progress and access account information.
 They can also be awarded badges based on their achievements.
 Site owners, meanwhile, have the option to sell courses or make them available for free.